scottcohn97/CAFE_Poster/README.md

 The attached poster represents my contribution to the following study.

-## Title: Understanding the Choice Between Leasing and Owning for Residential Solar Systems
+## Understanding the Choice Between Leasing and Owning for Residential Solar Systems

 **Authors**: Rong Rong and Christine Crago